War profiteering: Black marketeers

 A distinction can be made between war profiteers who gain by sapping military strength and those who gain by contributing to the war.
 For instance, during and after World War II, enormous profits were available by selling rationed goods like cigarettes, chocolate, coffee and butter on the black market.
 Dishonest military personnel given oversight over valuable property sometimes diverted rationed goods to the black market.
-The charge could also be laid against medical and legal professionals who accept money in exchange for helping young men and nascent politicians evade a draft.
+The charge could also be laid against medical and legal professionals who accept money in exchange for helping young men and nascent politicians evade the draft.

 The state

 Though war initially had the objective of territorial expansion and resource gathering, the country may also profit politically and strategically, replacing governments that do not fulfill its interests by key allied governments.
 One example of this is the CIA supporting the Contras with weapons to carry out terror attacks against the Nicaraguan government between the late 1970s and early 1990s.